🧠 Brainy API Reference

 })

-// Account = NounType.Collection + financial metadata
+// Account = NounType.Collection + 'account' subtype + financial metadata

 await brain.add({